112gripes/112gripes.github.io/README.md

     - [x] Github CI tests with pandoc in another repo for html+epub building and publishing to a .github.io domain
     - [ ] Deploy to this repo when main structure is ready
 - [ ] Write a preface to our edition?
 Find a historian to do so?
+- [ ] Agree on consistent way of recreating punctuation from original.
+Do we use em-dashes?
+Space before question mark?
+Two spaces after periods?
 - [ ] What else?